ShubhamAgarwal1616/Quadular_Chess/README.md

 ### Remote Mode:
 - Choose this mode when you want to connect multiple devices.
-- run `npm run server` in a separate tab to get the server URL.
-Open the game in other devices using this URL which you want to connect.
+- Host a new game using a tab, select all required options and create a room.
-- Host a new game using one of the device, select all required options and create a room.
+- Open other tab(to simulate another device) and go to the base URL (localhost:3000)
-- On other devices join the room using same roomId you entered while creating the room.
+- join the room using same roomId you entered while creating the room.

 ## Game Pieces Initial Placement: